Hktech-ops/azure-labs/labs/lab5 - Implement Intersite connectivity/README.md

 # Task 6: Create a custom route to route traffic to perimeter subnet (DMZ) before reaching to core subnets

-- Goal here is to divert routing traffic to a specific subnet named Perimieter subnet in CoreServices VM
+- Goal here is to divert routing traffic coming to CoreServices to a perimeter subnet first and then to core subnet to have better control

+- Why?
+By default, Azure's behaviour is to allow all subnets inside a VNet (or a peered VNet) talk to each other freely.....
+We are limiting this very behaviour to force internal traffic to pass through perimeter subnet first

 <img width="363" height="156" alt="image" src="https://github.com/user-attachments/assets/92764e45-9c17-4930-a416-51d7a3f75646" />